-OBJECTIVE 3.6: Provide effective air quality management and pollution (including noise) control programmes
+Provide effective air quality management and pollution (including noise) control programmes

-Programme 3.6(a): Measuring the number of days when air pollution exceeds World Health
+Measuring the number of days when air pollution exceeds World Health Organisation guidelines

-Organisation guidelines

-Air pollution is a local government function as per schedule 4B of the Constitution.
+Air pollution is a local government function, as per schedule 4B of the Constitution.
 The City's Air Quality Management Bylaw also enables the City to set local emission standards, declare smoke control zones, regulate the installation and operation of fuel-burning equipment, regulate emissions caused by dust and open burning, and regulate emissions from diesel vehicles as well as emissions that cause a nuisance.